 Dominic has been on our Board since 2006 and was Chair from 2006 to 2013.
 Dominic lives in The Dings.
 He has been involved in community regeneration work for the past 30 years and his passion is developing the skills of residents so they have the confidence and knowledge to influence decisions.

-Jane is Co-Deputy Chair of Up our Street and lives in Redfield and joined our board in 2013.
-Jane is currently a Deputy Chair.
+Jane is Co-Deputy Chair of Up Our Street and lives in Redfield and joined our board in 2013.
 She got involved after noticing her local park was run down and neglected.
 She helped get Friends of Brook Street Park off the ground and today there is a fantastic new play area.
 Jane was bitten by the community bug and thinks getting involved with Up Our Street is one the best things she's ever done.
-Jane cares about the neighbourhood and wanted to be part of making a difference.

 Joyce got involved in our work because she wanted to improve local parks for her children.
+She works at Wellspring Healthy Living Centre and is an active resident where she lives and takes an interest in what is happening in her local community.
 She lives in Redfield and has been on our Board since May 2009.

 Mike became a Board member in 2011 after being a resident Board member of Easton Community Partnership for many years.
 He is well known in the community and has lived just off Stapleton Road his whole life.
-Mike is also on the Neighbourhood Partnership and is Church Secretary at Stapleton Road Chapel.
+Mike is a familiar sight at community meetings and is also Church Secretary at Stapleton Road Chapel.

 Noelle is Treasurer of Up Our Street and joined our Board in September 2016 and currently works for UWE as Head of Information and Advice, and her background is mostly in defining and measuring success in the public sector.
-On evenings and weekends, she is active in Bristol’s community and voluntary sector and, over the years, she’s been involved in service delivery, community development, and campaigning organisations, both as a leader and a member-at-large.
-She most enjoys supporting organisations through periods of intensive change and/or great challenge.
-She considers herself very lucky to be involved with Up Our Street, since she lives on the wrong side of the M32.
+On evenings and weekends, she is active in Bristol’s community and voluntary sector and, over the years, she’s been involved in service delivery, community development, campaigning and much more!

-Sally has been Chair of Easton and Lawrence Hill Neighbourhood Management since March 2013.
+Sally was chair of Up Our Street from March 2013 to October 2017.
 Sally got involved with Community at Heart as a Board member in 2003.
 She lives in The Dings and is also Chair of Dings Community Association.
 She is particularly interested in making sure that there are good services for our young people.